Martin Stanislaus Brennan: Science career

 Brennan was a nationally known astronomer and a frequent contributor to scientific and general interest newspapers.
 He frequently delivered lectures on scientific topics to audiences in St. Louis.
 Known as the "astronomer-priest", his studies of comets and sunspots were cited in contemporary newspapers.
 Brennan also studied the devastating 1896 St. Louis–East St. Louis tornado.

-Brennan was a member of the British Astronomical Association, the Astronomical Society of the Pacific, the Astronomy and Astrophysical Society of America, the Saint Louis Academy of Science, the American Mathematical Society, and the National Geological Society.
+Brennan was a member of the British Astronomical Association, the Astronomical Society of the Pacific, the Astronomy and Astrophysical Society of America, the St. Louis Academy of Science, the American Mathematical Society, and the National Geological Society.

 Priestly career

 After his ordination, Brennan served missions in Hannibal, Missouri, and Lebanon, Missouri, before returning to St Louis.
 He was then assigned as pastor of the Cathedral Parish, then other parishes in the city.
 In 1892, Brennan was named pastor of Saint Lawrence O'Toole Parish in St. Louis, then moved to Saints Mary and Joseph Parish in January 1910.
 He was designated a rector of Saint Thomas Aquinas Parish and a monsignor in the Archdiocese of Saint Louis.
 Pope Pius XI made Brennan a domestic prelate on May 27, 1923.

-Brennan was named "the most popular pastor in Saint Louis" by nearly 250,000 voters in a vote sponsored by the St. Louis Republic newspaper.
+Brennan was named "the most popular pastor in St. Louis" by nearly 250,000 voters in a vote sponsored by the St. Louis Republic newspaper.
 Brennan was invited to go on a speaking tour of Europe and Palestine in 1891, where he addressed large audiences.
 On his return to St. Louis, Brennan lectured about his travels, once to a group of 6000 attendees.

 Brennan died of natural causes on October 3, 1927, at age 82 in St. Louis.
 He was interred at Calvary Cemetery in the city.